mcagricaliskan/mcagricaliskan/README.md

 - 📫 How to reach me: mcagricaliskan@gmail.com

 I am passionate about deep learning.
 I want to be a good Machine Learning Engineer.
-I also like to develop end-to-end systems.
+Also i like to develop end-to-end systems.

 My Tech Stack is